 Robot refuses to dock automatically |

-Blocked sensors or poor dock placement |
+Dirty sensors or poor dock placement |

-Clean sensors and clear at least one meter of open space around the dock. |
+Clean sensors and keep at least one meter of open space around the dock |

 |